piklestf2/pikles-hud/README.txt

 Developed on 16:9 with limited testing on 4:3

-» extract contents to
+Installation:
-"Steam/SteamApps/common/team fortress 2/tf/custom/"
+extract contents to "Steam/SteamApps/common/team fortress 2/tf/custom/"

-screenshots and HUD options at https://sites.google.com/site/piklestf2/
+Screenshots and HUD options at https://sites.google.com/site/piklestf2/

-if you have questions, add me and COMMENT (so I know you're not a scammer) here http://steamcommunity.com/profiles/76561198054383867
+If you have questions, add me and COMMENT (so I know you're not a scammer) here: http://steamcommunity.com/profiles/76561198054383867

 Credit to: